programmatix/Words/content/projects/web.md

 We use Travelpouch daily, but it's a bit rough around the edges so is presently closed source and not generally available.
 ![Travelpouch](/Words/images/travelpouch.jpg)

-## Smaller projects
-* [One More Go](http://www.onemorego.net/) is a blog devoted to reviewing casual games, which I was briefly utterly addicted to.
-It's on the Wordpress platform hosted on one of my servers.
-* This site is coded with the static site generator Hugo.
-Static site generators are awesome: they're much faster and simpler than something like Wordpress, both for adding and consuming content.
-The source is [on Github](https://github.com/programmatix/Words) and it's hosted on Git Pages.